Create a Managed Kubernetes cluster on a cloud server

 -

-Optional: to make the cluster accessible via a private network and unavailable from the internet, check the Private kube API checkbox.
-By default, the cluster is created in a public network and is automatically assigned a public kube API IP address, which is accessible from the internet.
-You cannot change the kube API access type after creating the cluster.
+Optional: to make the cluster accessible via a private network and inaccessible from the internet, select the Private kube API checkbox.
+By default, a cluster is created in a public network and is automatically assigned a public kube API IP address, which is accessible from the internet.
+After the cluster is created, the kube API access type cannot be changed.

 -